Client loyalty

 Investors consider switching from robo to advisor

 Contrary to many advisors' long-held apprehensions, digital advice is a poor substitute for a human advisor.
 The clearest indicator of this is just how many digitally advised clients are considering a human advisor in the future.
-An eye-opening 88% of those serviced by a robo advisor are either willing or extremely willing to consider a human advisor in the future, and a meager 6% were committed solely to digital advice moving forward.
+An eye-opening 88% of those serviced by a robo advisor are either willing or extremely willing to consider a human advisor in the future, while a meager 6% were committed solely to digital advice moving forward.

 While human-advised investors remain fiercely loyal, digitally advised clients tend not to share that same sense of allegiance with their digital platforms.
 The study digs deeper into this disparity, but at the core, human advisors provide an irreplaceable personal connection that digital advice cannot match.